buentead/ADIRS/docu/02-Protocol.md

 ## Protocol
-This section describes the protocol used between the Arduino board and the LUA script on the PC.
+This section describes the protocol used between the Arduino board and the LUA script off the PC.

 ### Data Link Layer
 The Ethernet shield cannot be used due to the limitation of digital and analog I/O's of the